bowman2001/perplexdoc/content/news/hugo-mod-image/index.md

 ## Avoiding layout shifts

-All raster images and their optional placeholders are placed in matching containers with a pre-calculated fixed size.
-When developers need a specific image ratio (in cards for example) they can apply forced ratios in their templates to trigger the suitable resizing.
+All raster images and their optional placeholders are placed in matching containers with a pre-calculated fixed ratio.
+When developers need a specific ratio (in cards for example) they can enforce a suitable resizing in their templates.

 ## Delivering optimal sizes to viewers